EasyPost/easypost-node/README.md

 ## Note on ES6 Usage

-You can import specific versions of the compiled code if you're using later versions of Node.
+You can import specific versions of the compiled code if you're using later versions of Node and using @easypost/api prior to v5.

 ```javascript
 // Imports the un-transformed es6